webxos/macroslow/README.md

 Quantum-Resistant Security: Post-quantum cryptography with liboqs and Qiskit Prompt Injection Defense: Semantic analysis and jailbreak detection

+## MACROSLOW

-MACROSLOW 2048-AES empowers developers to create secure, MAML-compliant applications with a focus on quantum-resistant, adaptive threat detection.
+*a library to empower developers to create secure, oauth 2.0 compliant applications with a focus on quantum-resistant, adaptive threat detection.*

 Copyright & License
 Copyright: © 2025 WebXOS Research Group.
-All rights reserved.The MAML concept, .maml.md format, CHIMERA 2048, ARACHNID, and GLASTONBURY SDK are WebXOS’s intellectual property.License: MIT License for research and prototyping with attribution to WebXOS.For licensing inquiries, contact: legal@webxos.ai
+All rights reserved.
+MIT License for research and prototyping with attribution to webxos.netlify.app For licensing inquiries, contact: x.com/macroslow